petereast/petereast/README.md

 - I like functional programming
 - I also like [Rust](https://rust-lang.org)
 - Databases are fun
+- I've used [Neovim](https://neovim.io) so much that I can barely type without vim bindings

 These things make my life easier and help me build better and more useful apps and technology.
 I promise I'm not as boring as this README makes me sound.
 If you want, you can look at [my personal website](https://peterea.st).